 The word ‘Engineering’ will mean different things to different disciplines and industries.
-Given that most of the topographical survey work we produce ends up being used for some form of engineering the term is applicable to most of our projects.
+Given that most of the topographical surveys undertaken by our geospatial engineers ends up being used for some form of engineering, the term is applicable to most of our projects.
 However on this page we want to emphasise the skills we have in applying modern surveying technology, such as laser scanning / lidar, to solve problems in structures – existing or planned.

 Examples of such projects include the surveying of refineries and delivering Navisworks BIM models as well as P&ID drawings.
 For storage tank engineers, we are able to provide highly accurate strapping tables, shell deformation analysis, surveys for tank bottom and foundation settlement, shell out-of-roundness, structural column verticality, and much more.
 By providing a geometric evaluation of the tank in its current state, we can provide 3D models and layout drawings of the floor, shell, roof structure, and attached infrastructure.
 This data can assist with assessment of tank integrity, risk analysis, design of floating roofs – ensuring they fit, and much more.

-In Kuwait we surveyed the steel roof structure of a major new Government Ministry building so that upstands could be cut to size in order to ensure the curved roof panels – built offsite – would fit on arrival ( clash avoidance – that saved the client a large amount of money ).
+In Kuwait, our geospatial engineers surveyed the steel roof structure of a major new Government Ministry building so that upstands could be cut to size in order to ensure the curved roof panels – built offsite – would fit on arrival ( clash avoidance – that saved the client a large amount of money ).

 In the UK, we used a combination of UAV photogrammetry and laser scanning to survey the inside of one of the chimneys at the famous Battersea Power station, now being converted to residential use, so the engineers can design the installation of a lift that will take visitors to the top of the chimney for panoramic views over London.